 - General civil society organisation support for minority communities

-After the ISIS attacks on Sinjar and the Yezidi population in August, Ms Ibrahim founded the Free Yezidi Foundation to help Yezidi civilians in need and raise awareness of the situation.
-On behalf of the Foundation, she has spoken at the United Nations, the British House of Lords, and a number of prominent universities in the United States, as well as to the BBC and the Dutch news show Brandpunt.
+After the ISIS attacks on Sinjar and the Yezidi population in August 2014, Ms Ibrahim founded the Free Yezidi Foundation to help Yezidi civilians in need and raise awareness of the situation.
+On behalf of the Foundation, she has spoken at the United Nations Security Council, the British Parliament, and a number of prominent universities and think tanks in the United States and elsewhere.
+Pari has also been active in organising protests and speaking with the media, including Al-Monitor, the BBC, and the Dutch news show Brandpunt.
 After the first fact-finding missions to meet with survivors, Ms Ibrahim understood that the Foundation would be most effective by providing services and assistance to survivors in the IDP camps.
+She has spearheaded FYF efforts to establish women's and children's centers in one such camp, leads the FYF justice project, and conducts general advocacy to promote greater humanitarian and human rights support to Yezidi civilians.

-Ms Ibrahim is in the process of completing her law degree.
+Ms Ibrahim studied at the University of Amsterdam.
 She speaks Kurdish (Kurmanji), Dutch, English, and German.

 A development economist by training, Mr Carriere has focused on the development and scaling up of programmes of malnutrition control, selective primary health care, maternal mortality, elimination of child labor, trauma recovery and educational reform.